-- You cannot use the investment to buy shares, unless the shares are in a qualifying 90 % subsidiary that uses the money for a qualifying business activity.
+- You cannot use the investment to buy shares, unless the shares are in a qualifying 90 % subsidary that uses the money for a qualifying business activity.

 New qualifying trade

-If the company is already carrying out a qualifying trade, it must not have been carried out for more than 2 years by either the company or any other person who then transferred it to the company
+- If the firm already does a qualified trade, it must have been done for no more than two years by the company or by anybody else who later transferred it to the company.

-The company, or any qualifying subsidiary, must not have carried out any other trade before it started the new trade.
+- The company, or any qualifying subsidary, must not have carried out any other trade before it started the new trade.

 Role of HMRC

-For expert assistance regarding SEIS, EIS, advance assurance or funding your business contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right professional.
+For expert assistance regarding SEIS, EIS, advance assurance or funding your business, get in touch by WhatsApp on 07583452230 or email firstname.lastname@example.org.
+Please visit our website www.bizlawuk.co.uk.
+We can connect you to the right professional.
 Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
 If you find this information useful, please follow our social media platforms, like and share.